boyscout99/my-big-data-platform/src/README.md

-# Running the code described in the Report
+# How to run the code

-> NOTE!
-For testing purposes there is only one Zookeeper and one Kafka broker, in production replicate both as clisters of at least three nodes.

 ## Part 1 - The ingestion with the ingest manager